alecf/pathforge/README.md

-# Strava Raceways
+# PathForge

-This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app` and configured for Strava authentication.
+This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app` and configured for authentication with Strava.

 ## Environment Variables